gmvoit/just-the-docs/PressureProfiles.md

 The simplest **ExpCGM** pressure profiles are pure power laws, with
 $$P(r) = P_0 \left( \frac {r} {r_0} \right)^{-\alpha}$$
 However, not all values of $\alpha$ are physically justifiable.
 For example, an atmosphere with $\alpha = 3/2$ everywhere is only marginally bound to its halo (see the [Confinement](Confinement) page for an explanation).
-Atmospheres that have $\alpha < 3/2$ at all radii must therefore be confined by external pressure forces.
+Galactic atmospheres that have $\alpha < 3/2$ at all radii must therefore be confined by external pressure forces.

 {: .note}
 For many applications, a power-law pressure profile with constant $\alpha$ might be all that an **ExpCGM** user needs.